riflechess/riflechess.github.io/stp/summaries/City_Council_on_2025-02-12_330_PM.md

 ---
-titl: City Cunil n 2025-02-12 3:30 PM
+title: City Council on 2025-02-12 3:30 PM
-dat: 2025-02-12
+date: 2025-02-12
 ---
-#### Mting Inf
+#### Meeting Info
-Typ: City Cunil Mting
+Type: City Council Meeting
-Pups: T disuss and vt n vaius slutins, dinans, and publi haings latd t zning, budgting, and mmunity dvlpmnt.
+Purpose: To discuss and vote on various resolutions, ordinances, and public hearings related to zoning, budgeting, and community development.
-Dat/Tim: Fbuay 12, 2025, 3:30 PM
+Date/Time: February 12, 2025, 3:30 PM
-Cntxtual Infmatin: Th mting is th ntinuatin f a pvius mting wh sval itms w laid v f futh disussin and atin.
+Contextual Information: The meeting is the continuation of a previous meeting where several items were laid over for further discussion and action.

-#### Summay
+#### Summary

-**Elting w Offis**
+**Electing New Officers**
-Th ity unil ltd Cunil Mmb  as th nw psidnt and anth mmb as vi psidnt.
-Th slutin was appvd with six vts in fav and n ppsitin.
+The city council elected Council Member Noecker as the new president and another member as vice president.
+The resolution was approved with six votes in favor and no opposition.

-**Zning Vaian Appals**
+**Zoning Variance Appeals**
-Ryan Cmpanis, U.S., In. appald a disin by th Bad f Zning Appals (BZA) t dny zning vaian qusts f tw pptis: Bl 2B at 2200 Fd Paway and Bl 2C at Z Cightn Avnu Suth.
-Th unil will ntinu t ha tstimny and disuss th appals.
+Ryan Companies, U.S., Inc. appealed a decision by the Board of Zoning Appeals (BZA) to deny zoning variance requests for two properties: Block 2B at 2200 Ford Parkway and Block 2C at Zero Creighton Avenue South.
+The council will continue to hear testimony and discuss the appeals.

-**Publi Haing f Odinan 25-17**
+**Public Hearing for Ordinance 25-17**
-Th publi haing n Odinan 25-17, whih gants an appliatin t zn ppty fm B1 Lal Businss t H1 Rsidntial, was lsd with n n tstifying in fav f  against it.
-Th dinan will b laid v t Fbuay 19th f final adptin.
+The public hearing on Ordinance 25-17, which grants an application to rezone property from B1 Local Business to H1 Residential, was closed with no one testifying in favor of or against it.
+The ordinance will be laid over to February 19th for final adoption.

-**Publi Haing f Odinan 25-18**
+**Public Hearing for Ordinance 25-18**
-Th publi haing n Odinan 25-18, whih gants an appliatin t zn ppty fm B2 Cmmunity Businss t T3 Taditinal ighbhd, was lsd with n n tstifying in fav f  against it.
-Th dinan will b laid v t Fbuay 19th f final adptin.
+The public hearing on Ordinance 25-18, which grants an application to rezone property from B2 Community Business to T3 Traditional Neighborhood, was closed with no one testifying in favor of or against it.
+The ordinance will be laid over to February 19th for final adoption.

-**Publi Haing f Odinan 25-19**
+**Public Hearing for Ordinance 25-19**
-Th publi haing n Odinan 25-19, whih amnds Chapt 2.02 f th Administativ Cd t add a nw stin gading an Offi f Finanial Svis Gants Stin, was lsd with n n tstifying in fav f  against it.
-Th dinan will b laid v t Fbuay 19th f final adptin.
+The public hearing on Ordinance 25-19, which amends Chapter 2.02 of the Administrative Code to add a new section regarding an Office of Financial Services Grants Section, was closed with no one testifying in favor of or against it.
+The ordinance will be laid over to February 19th for final adoption.

-**Lgislativ Haing Cnsnt Agnda Itms**
+**Legislative Hearing Consent Agenda Items**
-Th unil appvd sval lgislativ haing nsnt agnda itms, inluding th atifiatin f a spial tax assssmnt f ppty at 2130 IB Avnu East and th aptan f gant funds f th bnfit f th Eastsid Tnnis and Cmmunity Cnt.
+The council approved several legislative hearing consent agenda items, including the ratification of a special tax assessment for property at 2130 IB Avenue East and the acceptance of grant funds for the benefit of the Eastside Tennis and Community Center.

-**Spial Tax Assssmnt**
+**Special Tax Assessment**
-Cunil Mmb Jhnsn mvd t waiv th assssmnt f f a gabag bill that was inud pi t th wnship f a nw hmwn.
-Th mtin faild with tw vts in fav (Bwi and ) and fu ppsd (Jst, Kim, Yang, and Jhnsn).
+Council Member Johnson moved to waive the assessment fee for a garbage bill that was incurred prior to the ownership of a new homeowner.
+The motion failed with two votes in favor (Bowie and Noecker) and four opposed (Jost, Kim, Yang, and Johnson).